projectara/greybus-spec/source/index.rst

 .. [#ae] The "Bootup sequence" mostly clarifies this as SVC
          independently setting up the initial state so communication can occur between it and the AP.
-The use cases in the Ara UniPro Network functional spec also confirm this in more detail as to how the SVC sets up initial state after power on reset.
+The use cases in the Ara
+         |unipro| Network functional spec also confirm this in more
+         detail as to how the SVC sets up initial state after power on reset.
 In that document it's unclear who owns the post setup route configuration, but step 6 below confirms that the AP